conacts/obsidian/117 Proofs.md

 # Chapter 3: Proofs
 ## 3.1 Proof Terminology
 ##### Proof
-**Definition:** A statement that can be verified as true for any condition
+A statement that can be verified as true for any condition

 ##### Lemma
-**Definition:** A theorem whose purpose is to help prove another theorem
+A theorem whose purpose is to help prove another theorem

 ##### Corollary
-**Definition:** An immediate consequence of a theorem or proposition
+An immediate consequence of a theorem or proposition

 ##### Odd theorem